achristensen6/setup-scripts/README.md

 	$ MACHINE=spark ./oebb.sh config spark

-You can change the 'beagleboard' in the commandline above into the machine you are targeting.
+You can change the 'spark' in the commandline above into the machine you are targeting.

 To start a build of the kernel, do:
+        $ source ~/.oe/environment-project-magpie

-	$ MACHINE=spark ./oebb.sh bitbake virtual/kernel
+	$ bitbake virtual/kernel

 To update the metadata, do: